Project

 Thanks in advance.

-RE: How to run bin application via u-boot? - Added by Michael Williamson almost 10 years ago
+RE: How to run bin application via u-boot? - Added by Michael Williamson over 10 years ago

 Just to confirm, you have the compiler option "--symdebug:none" in your release compile and link options?